cmangos/mangos-wotlk/bot_readme.txt

 /t BOTNAME use [ITEM LINK] (use item on self.
 If item hold quest, it will be accepted.
 If inventory item is lootable, it will be looted)
-/t BOTNAME use [ITEM LINK] TARGET (use item on selected unit) /t BOTNAME use [ITEM LINK][EQUIPPED ITEM LINK] (use item on equipped item) /t BOTNAME use [ITEM LINK][GAMEOBJECT LINK] (use item on gameobject ) /t BOTNAME equip [ITEM LINK]
+/t BOTNAME use [ITEM LINK] TARGET (use item on selected unit) /t BOTNAME use [ITEM LINK][EQUIPPED ITEM LINK] (use item on equipped item) /t BOTNAME use [ITEM LINK][GAMEOBJECT LINK] (use item on gameobject) /t BOTNAME equip [ITEM LINK]
-/t BOTNAME autoequip (*toggle switch* bot(s) will auto equip items they receive based on usefulness. type .help for options) /t BOTNAME autoequip on/off/now (explicitly sets bot to ON/OFF and 'autoequip now' runs the process one time regardless of setting)
+/t BOTNAME equip auto (*toggle* auto equip acquired items based on usefulness) /t BOTNAME equip auto <on | off | once> (explicitly turn auto equip ON or OFF, or run autoequip once after which it will turn off)
 /t BOTNAME reset (will reset states, orders and loot list) /t BOTNAME stats (bot shows available money, free inventory space and estimated item repair costs) /t BOTNAME survey (bot shows all available gameobjects, within a local perimeter around the bot)